Dr Linda Raleigh

 I am a registered practitioner Counselling Psychologist with the Health and Care Professions Council (HCPC) and a Chartered Member of the British Psychological Society.
 I completed my Doctoral Training in Counselling Psychology at City University London in 2013.

 As a Counselling Psychologist, my training included Humanistic, Psychodynamic and Cognitive Behavioural therapies.
-I have completed a British Association for Counselling and Psychotherapy (BACP) accredited certificate in Counselling Children.
-My research was on ‘Young adults’ experience of Developmental Coordination Disorder (DCD)’ and I have trained in cognitive assessment.
+I have also completed a British Association for Counselling and Psychotherapy (BACP) accredited certificate in Counselling Children.
+My doctoral research was on ‘Young adults’ experience of Developmental Coordination Disorder (DCD)’ and I hold a BPS approved certificate in educational testing (CCET).

-I trained and worked in Psychological Therapies in the NHS for five years practising across a range of clinical issues including depression, anxiety, trauma, phobia, OCD, stress and work-related problems mainly using CBT.
-In addition, I have worked therapeutically with PTSD in a national veterans’ charity and I have trained and worked for four years as a volunteer therapist in two national children’s charities with children and adolescents with complex needs
+I trained and worked in Psychological Therapies in the NHS England for five years practising across a range of clinical issues including depression, anxiety, trauma, phobia, OCD, stress and work-related problems mainly using CBT.
+In addition, I have worked therapeutically with PTSD in a national veterans’ charity and I have trained and worked for four years as a volunteer therapist in two national children’s charities with children and adolescents with complex needs.
+I have worked for four years in private practice including providing cognitive assessments for specific learning difficulties for university and employment purposes.

-I am also a Chartered Member of the Institute of Personnel and Development (CIPD) and hold post-graduate certificates in Adult Career Planning and Appreciative Inquiry (AI).
-With over twenty years of experience in recruitment, training and development and international career consultancy, I can draw on my experience, training and interest in positive psychology to support clients with career transition and work-related problems.
+I am also a Chartered Member of the Institute of Personnel and Development (CIPD) and hold post-graduate certificates in Adult Career Planning and Development and in organisation development using Appreciative Inquiry (AI).
+I have over twenty years of experience in recruitment, training and development and international career support.

 Areas of counselling I deal with